310mc/https-310mc.github.io-tl/source/_posts/stella_maris/hidden_island.md

 Though, it’s more so a project to build an amusement park…[^28]

-However, it seems that there is no land available in the mainland to build such a park, so they are instead aiming for Hoshijima.
+However, it seems that there is no land available in the main island to build such a park, so they are instead aiming for Hoshijima.
 {% endbubble %}

 {% bubble Chiaki norsmile2 %}